29k/RaspberryPi-startup/01_initialize/01_initialize_howto.md

 2. For windows or other envirment, please check [link](http://www.tweaking4all.com/hardware/raspberry-pi/install-img-to-sd-card/);
 3. Very important,expand useable disk, after install OS "sudo raspi-config", choose expand disk,;

+#Backup and restore OS img;
+1. In windows, use win32diskimager;

 #Connect Pi to Mac with netcable